gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 - DCOS-12154 - Minuteman: Failed to parse task.
 - DCOS-10928 - Marathon leader election fails after OS upgrade.
 - CASSANDRA-613 - Replace of Cassandra Nodes doesn't work with duplicate Hostname/IPs.
+- DCOS-16151 - Marathon Endpoints are not responding.
+- DCOS-15937 - Pods do not receive SIGTERM.
+- DCOS-15914 - Support for CentOS/RHEL 7.4 with 1.9.
+- DCOS-15590 - DCOS cli confirm() is not non-interactive safe.
+- CORE-1196 - Mesos authorizer module unable to handle image pull secrets for pods. <!-- I think this was fixed -- pinged Kapil to verify -->